Chainreactionist/C.G.T/docs/index.md

 * `PlayerDataService` - A module to manage the loading and unloading of player data.
 * `PlayerTempDataService` - A module to manage the loading and unloading of temporary player data.
 * `CommandBarService` - A module that allows you to easily create admin commands using the CMDR module by Evaera❤️.
-* `GameAnalyticsService` - Responsible for initializing the game analytics module.

 ## Controllers currently available
-* `GameAnalyticsController` - Responsible for initializing the game analytics on the client.
 * `CommandBarController` - Register's keybindings for opening the CommandBar.

 ## Services in the works